• Skip to main content

 Common Mistakes

-• Trying to remove negative elements (arrays can’t shrink)
+• Trying to remove elements (arrays cannot shrink)

 Example: